Separating and Collapsing Electoral Control Types: Preliminaries

 As is standard in computational social choice, an election system $\cale$ maps an election (a pair $(C, V)$) to a (possibly nonstrict) subset of $C$ (the set of winners).
-As is often done in computational social choice papers, we do not forbid the case of having no winners; see~\cite[Footnote~3]{hem-hem-men:j:search-versus-decision} for a discussion of why allowing that is natural.
+As is often done in computational social choice papers, we do not forbid the case of having no winners; see~\citeA[Footnote~3]{hem-hem-men:j:search-versus-decision} for a discussion of why allowing that is natural.
+The specific election systems plurality, veto, and approval are widely known and studied; we will explicitly define each in the results section devoted to it.

-The study of electoral control from a computational perspective was initiated by Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:control}.
-Their notion, known as constructive control, focuses on making a particular candidate a winner by some ``control'' action.
-Hemaspaandra, Hemaspaandra, and Rothe~\cite{hem-hem-rot:j:destructive-control} define the natural variants of those where instead the goal is to \emph{prevent} a particular candidate from winning.
+The study of electoral control from a computational perspective was initiated by \citeA{bar-tov-tri:j:control}.
+Their notion, known as constructive control, focuses on making a particular candidate a winner by some ``control'' action. \citeA{hem-hem-rot:j:destructive-control} define the natural variants of those where instead the goal is to \emph{prevent} a particular candidate from winning.
 This is known as destructive control.

 The control actions are: partition of voters, partition of candidates, run-off partition of candidates, deleting voters, deleting candidates, adding voters, and adding candidates (both limited and unlimited).
-For each partition-based control type, we have two subvariants to handle the outcome of the subelections: in the TE (ties eliminate) subvariant, a candidate proceeds to the final round exactly if that candidate is the unique winner of that subelection, and in the TP (ties promote) subvariant, every winner of a subelection (including nonunique winners) proceeds to the final round.
-Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} suggest that it is more natural to study the TE subvariant when dealing with the unique-winner model and the TP subvariant when dealing with the nonunique-winner model.
+For each partition-based control type, we have two subvariants to handle the outcome of the subelections: in the TE (ties eliminate) subvariant, a candidate proceeds to the final round exactly if that candidate is the unique winner of that subelection, and in the TP (ties promote) subvariant, every winner of a subelection (including nonunique winners) proceeds to the final round. \citeA{hem-hem-men:j:search-versus-decision} suggest that it is more natural to study the TE subvariant when dealing with the unique-winner model and the TP subvariant when dealing with the nonunique-winner model.
 In this paper, since our goal is to uncover all possible collapses and separations (within the standard control types and their variants), we consider both TE and TP subvariants, regardless of the winner model.
+Since the nonpartition types among the standard control types do not involve two-stage elections, for those we of course will not split them into TE and TP versions, since that would not make sense.